demh/cuRRBS/README.md

 **3. Enzymes to check.**

-This file contains the isoschizomer families that should be consider by cuRRBS (i.e. those that contain at least one methylation-insensitive member).
-When considering only CpG methylation-insensitive enzymes, the file utils/enzymes_to_check_CpG.txt should be used.
+This file contains the isoschizomer families that should be considered by cuRRBS (i.e. those that contain at least one methylation-insensitive member).
+When working with CpG methylation-insensitive enzymes, the file utils/enzymes_to_check_CpG.txt should be used.

 **4. Sites annotation file.**

+This file stores the information regarding the sites of interest (i.e. genomic coordinates) that the user wants to enrich for with the new customised protocol.
+This file needs to be created from scratch by the user, since it will be different depending on the sites that need to be targeted.
+The file is provided with a CSV (comma-separated values) format, with each row containing the information for a site of interest and the following columns:

+* Site_ID: unique ID for the current site of interest.
+It can not contain the '_' or the ',' characters.

+* Chr: chromosome where the current site of interest is located.
+The same nomenclature should be used as in the case of the pre-computed files.

+* Coordinate: 1-based genomic coordinate where the current site of interest is located.
+Please make sure that the coordinates are based on the same genome assembly as the one used to generate the pre-computed files.

+* Weight: in case there is a preference in recovering certain sites of interest, their weights should be higher.
+The weights are always positive and are used afterwards to calculate the *Score* (see 'Interpreting cuRRBS output').

+The first line of the sites annotation file must be a header containing the column names.
+Some examples of these type of files for different biological systems can be found in the examples/ folder.